zhezhouzz/HATs/README.md

 - the `statfile` field indicates the path of the statistics file of type check.
 - the `uninterops` field indicates the built-in operators and method predicates used in the current benchmarks.
-- the `prim_path` field indicates the predefined refinement types for a number of OCaml primitives, including various arithmetic operators, and data constructors, and axioms of unintepreted functions.
+- the `prim_path` field indicates the predefined refinement types for a number of OCaml primitives, including various arithmetic operators, and data constructors, and axioms of uninterpreted functions.

 #### Input File Formats